 Another point to consider is whether your chosen platform provider has a local presence.
 Why?
 Firstly, it brings more comfort knowing that you can visit the office or pick up the phone to call your key contact who is in same time zone as you.
 Secondly, the tangibility of a local office brings comfort to investors as they can see for themselves where their hard-earned money will be going and who will be dealing with it.

 Lastly, and very importantly, a platform should allow you freedom of choice.
 This choice can come in many forms but ultimately, it should allow you to control the why, how and what around your client’s investment.
 Look for a platform that is 3rd party and DIM agnostic that has no restrictions on your client’s capital, such as exit penalties or restrictions on contributions and, most importantly, one that is open architecture in terms of the underlying asset classes you wish to invest in.

-If you would like to find out more about Capital International Group’s platform service, please click here.
+If you would like to find out more about Capital International Group’s platform service, please visit the investment platform page.

-Alternatively to learn more about our Johannesburg based team of investment specialists, please click here.
+Alternatively to learn more about our Johannesburg based team of investment specialists, please visit our Johannesburg page.

 Disclaimer: The views, thoughts and opinions expressed within this article are those of the author, and not those of any company within the Capital International Group (CIG) and as such are neither given nor endorsed by CIG.
 Information in this article does not constitute investment advice or an offer or an invitation by or on behalf of any company within the Capital International Group of companies to buy or sell any product or security or to make a bank deposit.